Hypercasual game: History

-Hyper-casual games gained traction in 2017 in mobile gaming, but are often seen as a genre similar to the 1970s video games that lacked detailed design and gameplay.
-The first hyper-casual game that gained wide popularity was Flappy Bird, which saw over 50 million downloads and generated around $50,000 a day in its prime.
-Since then, hyper-casual games have dominated top-charts in multiple mobile game stores such as the Google Play Store and the App Store (iOS).
-According to the EEDAR, the majority of mobile video-game users play while multitasking, and because of their simplicity, hyper-casual games have become increasingly popular among these users.
-In 2016, popular gaming company, Ubisoft, bought Ketchapp (one of the hyper-casual gaming company pioneers).
-In 2017, Goldman Sachs invested $200 million in hyper-casual gaming company Voodoo.
+Hypercasual games gained traction in 2017 in mobile gaming, but are often seen as a genre similar to the 1970s video games that lacked detailed design and gameplay.
+The first hypercasual game that gained wide popularity was Flappy Bird, which saw over 50 million downloads and generated around $50,000 a day in its prime.
+Since then, hypercasual games have dominated top-charts in multiple mobile game stores such as the Google Play Store and the App Store (iOS).
+According to the EEDAR, the majority of mobile video-game users play while multitasking, and because of their simplicity, hypercasual games have become increasingly popular among these users.
+In 2016, popular gaming company, Ubisoft, bought Ketchapp (one of the hypercasual gaming company pioneers).
+In 2017, Goldman Sachs invested $200 million in hypercasual gaming company Voodoo.

-According to ironSource, hyper-casual games occupy 10 of the 15 top most downloaded games.
-Compare this to a year ago, when there were only 3 hyper-casual games in the top 15.
-In an interview with ironSource, founder of Destruction of Fun Mishka Katkoff explains their appeal:

-“As casual games implement deeper, mid-core features they become more engaging, but also more complicated.
-This, in turn, opens up a segment for hyper-casual games to dominate – games that are easy to start and fun to play.”